 With a structured audit and a clear 30-day implementation roadmap, 60 to 90 days is typical for channel-level CAC problems.
 Positioning-driven CAC problems take 90 to 180 days because the upstream messaging work must land before paid channels reflect it.
 The diagnostic separates the two timelines so the CFO knows what to expect.

-If the CAC problem is rooted in channel mix, attribution, creative, or targeting inside paid platforms, the $2,500 Paid Advertising Audit is the direct route.
+If the CAC problem is rooted in channel mix, attribution, creative, or targeting inside paid platforms, the $2,500 Paid Media Architecture Audit is the direct route.
 If the CAC problem traces upstream to ICP confusion, wrong-segment acquisition, or weak positioning, the $5,000 Strategy Diagnostic is the correct entry point.
 The Audit tells you within five days whether you need the Diagnostic.